 In many instances, money is better than sending goods.
 If your money is sent to the right places, this can go directly to purchase what is needed at that moment.
 Remember, don’t donate to places that send you spammy emails and requests for funds.
 Seek out an organization yourself through a reliable source.
 Here are some legitimate avenues to send your money:

-Help feed those in need by donating money to the Food Bank of Corpus Christi or the Houston Food Bank.
+Help feed those in need by donating money to the Harvest Hope Food Bank.

-- The United Way of Greater Houston relief fund will be used to help families directly impacted with immediate and long term needs.
+- The United Way relief fund will be used to help families directly impacted with immediate and long term needs.

 03 of 04